-Advanced Function Presentation (AFP), known as Advanced Function Printing until 1995, is a software and hardware architecture for data streams for creating, formatting, viewing, searching, printing and distributing information on a broad selection of printers and output devices.
+Advanced Function Presentation (AFP), known as Advanced Function Printing until 1995, is a presentation description language for creating, formatting, viewing, searching, printing, and distributing information to a broad selection of output channels.
 A special viewer is required for screen display.

-• AFPDS (AFP Data Stream) and MO:DCA (Mixed Object: Document Content Architecture).
-AFPDS is a data stream that describes the documents independently of devices on a page-by-page basis, and is therefore a page description language.
+- AFPDS is a data stream that describes the document independently of devices on a page-by-page basis, and is therefore a page description language.
 AFPDS files typically contain tens of thousands of documents (invoices, account statements, letters, etc.).

-AFP is particularly designed for large document volumes and high print speeds of up to 3,000 pages per minute.
-AFP is the most widely used format for the industrial production of invoices and account statements.
-One of the main features of AFP is the excellent separation of reference and recurring data, e.g., in forms.
+AFP was originally designed for large document volumes and high speed print.
+This is the most widely used format for the industrial production of invoices and account statements.
+One of the main features of AFP is the excellent separation of reference and recurring data, i.e. in forms.
+Although it had originally been developed for the field of digital black-and-white printing and sold in this sector, AFP has since established itself as the standard for digital color printing, archiving, and viewing.

 Technological Support